aws-powertools/powertools-lambda-python/docs/core/logger.md

 <i>Flushing buffer when an uncaught exception happens</i>
 </center>

-#### Common buffering questions

-When using log buffering to control log emissions in your AWS Lambda functions, it's important to follow best practices to avoid introducing complexity or unnecessary overhead.
-Keep these guidelines in mind:
+#### Buffering FAQs

+1. **Does the buffer persist across Lambda invocations?** No, each Lambda invocation has its own buffer.
+The buffer is initialized when the Lambda function is invoked and is cleared after the function execution completes or when flushed manually.

+2. **Are my logs buffered during cold starts?** No, we never buffer logs during cold starts.
+This is because we want to ensure that logs emitted during this phase are always available for debugging and monitoring purposes.
+The buffer is only used during the execution of the Lambda function.

-1. **How can I prevent log buffering from consuming excessive memory?** Set a `max_size` in `LoggerBufferConfig` to limit the buffer's memory footprint.
+3. **How can I prevent log buffering from consuming excessive memory?** You can limit the size of the buffer by setting the `max_bytes` option in the `LoggerBufferConfig` constructor parameter.
+This will ensure that the buffer does not grow indefinitely and consume excessive memory.

-2. **What happens if the log buffer reaches its maximum size?** The oldest logs are discarded when the buffer is full, making room for new logs.
-You need to set an appropriate `max_size` configuration.
-When this happens, we emit a warning when flushing the buffer to let you know this happened.
+4. **What happens if the log buffer reaches its maximum size?** Older logs are removed from the buffer to make room for new logs.
+This means that if the buffer is full, you may lose some logs if they are not flushed before the buffer reaches its maximum size.
+When this happens, we emit a warning when flushing the buffer to indicate that some logs have been dropped.

-3. **Can I customize when logs are flushed?** Yes, use the `flush_on_error=True` in `LoggerBufferConfig` or use `flush_buffer_on_uncaught_error` in `@logger.inject_lambda_context` decorator.

-4. **What timestamp is used when I flush the logs?** The timestamp preserves the original time when the log record was created.
+5. **What timestamp is used when I flush the logs?** The timestamp preserves the original time when the log record was created.
 If you create a log record at 11:00:10 and flush it at 11:00:25, the log line will retain its original timestamp of 11:00:10.

-5. **What happens if I try to add a log line that is bigger than max buffer size?** It will not buffer, but log as a normal log and emit a warning.
+6. **What happens if I try to add a log line that is bigger than max buffer size?** The log will be emitted directly to standard output and not buffered.
+When this happens, we emit a warning to indicate that the log line was too big to be buffered.

-6. **What happens if Lambda times out without flushing the buffer?** Buffer will be lost and no buffered logs will be flushed.
+7. **What happens if Lambda times out without flushing the buffer?** Logs that are still in the buffer will be lost.

+8. **Do child loggers inherit the buffer?**  No, child loggers do not inherit the buffer from their parent logger but only the buffer configuration.
+This means that if you create a child logger, it will have its own buffer and will not share the buffer with the parent logger.

 ### Built-in Correlation ID expressions